 Residents Maintain Autonomy

-This datapoint is a measure of the percentage of long-term care residents that needed more assistance with activities of daily living over time.
-ADL's include activities such as taking medications and taking a bath.
+This datapoint measures the percent of long-term care patients who needed more assistance with activities of daily living over time.
+Activities of daily living include activities such as getting dressed and taking a bath.
 Many in the industry would argue that this is a reliable measure of a patient's well-being.

 Ability to Keep Residents Mobile

 This is the percent of patients that maintained mobility over time.
 Retaining mobility is usually a great sign for residents' health.

 In Autumnwood of Deckerville, 0.01 Hospitalizations per 1,000 resident days